Charles Augustin Sainte-Beuve: Port-Royal

 After several books of poetry and a couple of failed novels, Sainte-Beuve began to do literary research, of which the most important publication resulting is Port-Royal.
 He continued to contribute to La Revue contemporaine.

 Port-Royal (1837–1859), probably Sainte-Beuve's masterpiece, is an exhaustive history of the Jansenist abbey of Port-Royal-des-Champs, near Paris.
 It not only influenced the historiography of religious belief, i.e., the method of such research, but also the philosophy of history and the history of esthetics.

 He was made Senator in 1865, in which capacity he distinguished himself by his pleas for freedom of speech and of the press.
 According to Jules Amédée Barbey d'Aurevilly, "Sainte-Beuve was a clever man with the temper of a turkey!"
 In his last years, he was an acute sufferer and lived much in retirement.

 One of Sainte-Beuve's critical contentions was that, in order to understand an artist and his work, it was necessary to understand that artist's biography.
 Marcel Proust took issue with this notion and repudiated it in a set of essays, Contre Sainte-Beuve ("Against Sainte-Beuve").
 Proust developed the ideas first voiced in those essays in À la recherche du temps perdu (In Search of Lost Time).
+In his preface to Paul Morand's Tendres Stocks, Proust attacks Sainte-Beuve, especially for his reception of and behavior toward Charles Baudelaire.